DevAidanH/DevAidanH.github.io/README.md

-# DevAidanH.github.io
-Project Title: Rock Paper Scissors.
+# Rock Paper Scissors
-Motivation: This project was one of my first projects at college.
-It was designed to be a simple fun game that tested my JavaScript skill at the time.
-Tech used: The site is written in pure HTML and designed with CSS.
-The game functionality is coded in vanilla JavaScript.
-Features: The user can click buttons to chose rock paper or scissors to try and beat the computer’s randomly generated choice.
+This project is a Rock Paper Scissors browser game that can be used on desktop, tablet or mobile thanks to its responsive design.
+I started this project at college when I was first learning JavaScript.
+The project was written in pure HTML and styled with basic CSS.
+The functionality of the game is coded in vanilla JavaScript.
+This project allows users to click buttons to choose rock paper or scissors to try and beat the computer’s randomly generated choice.
 It is has a responsive mobile design.
-How to use: Go to aidanh.github.io and start by clicking one of the three buttons at the bottom.
+To play and test this game go to aidanh.github.io and start by clicking one of the three buttons at the bottom.